Tips For Planning Your Neuschwanstein Day Trip From Munich

 This post may contain affiliate links.
 Read my disclaimer policy.

 Want to visit the Neuschwanstein Castle while in Munich?
-This guide will help you plan your perfect day trip!
+This guide will help you plan your perfect day trip.

 Neuschwanstein castle in the summer